openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 <img align="right" src="./doc/range-radius.png" width="400" height="350"/>

-You will observe differences in the Vehicle Range and Range Radius values.
+You will observe differences in the vehicle range and range radius values.
-While range is indicating the possible distance to be driven on roads the range radius indicates the reachable range on the Map.
+While range is indicating the possible distance to be driven on roads the range radius indicates the reachable range on the map.

 The right picture shows the distance between Kassel and Frankfurt in Germany.
-While the Air-line Distance is ~145 Kilometer the Route Distance is ~192 Kilometer.
+While the air-line distance is ~145 kilometer the route distance is ~192 kilometer.
-So Range value is the normal remaining range.
+So range value is the normal remaining range.
-See the Section [OpenStreetMap](#openstreetMap-widget) how the Range Radius is used to indicate the reachable Range on Map.
+See the Section [OpenStreetMap](#openstreetmap-widget) how the range radius is used to indicate the reachable range on map.
-Please note this is just an indicator and the effective range, especially for Electric Vehicles, depends on many factors like driving style and electric consumers.
+Please note this is just an indicator and the effective range, especially for electric vehicles, depends on many factors like driving style and electric consumers.

 ### Last Status Update Timestamp

-A timestamp is showing the last Vehicle Status update.
+A timestamp is showing the last vehicle status update.
 If this isn't shown correctly please check the date settings.
-In case of Raspberry Pi execute *raspi-config*, select *Localization Options*, the *Change Time Zone* Select your *Geographical Area* and afterwards the correct City.
+In case of Raspberry Pi execute *raspi-config*, select *Localization Options*, the *Change Time Zone* Select your *Geographical Area* and afterwards the correct city.
-One restart of openHAB service with *systemctl restart openhab2* is necessary in order to see the corrected Time Settings.
+One restart of openHAB service with *systemctl restart openhab2* is necessary in order to see the corrected time settings.

-Correct TimeZone is crucial for handling all Time information in openHAB and it's discussed many times in the Forum.
+Correct TimeZone is crucial for handling all time information in openHAB and it's discussed many times in the forum.
 See [similar discussion in the openHAB Forum](https://community.openhab.org/t/solved-wrong-local-time-how-to-change/90938) which deals with the same problem.